LoveYouAngular/NeuralKey/README.md

 </div>
 -->

+## ✨ Vision & Purpose

+**What We Want to Do:**
+The primary goal of the Neural Key Protocol is to create a truly passwordless and secure authentication system.
+By leveraging unique behavioral biometrics and Zero-Knowledge Proofs, we aim to provide a seamless, highly secure, and privacy-preserving method for users to prove their identity without ever exposing sensitive data.

+**How It Will Help People:**
+Neural Key will liberate users from the burden of managing complex passwords, reduce the risk of data breaches due to compromised credentials, and offer a superior level of privacy by ensuring personal behavioral data never leaves the user's device.
+It envisions a future where digital identity is inherent, intuitive, and impenetrable.

-## ✨ Core Principles
+## 💡 Core Principles

 Neural Key is built on a foundation of uncompromising principles.

 1.  **Inherent Trust:** Security should be an emergent property of identity, not an external secret.
 We make this trust computationally verifiable.
 2.  **Edge-Only Mandate:** No servers, no clouds, no central points of failure.
 All cryptographic material and behavioral data live and die on the user's device.
 3.  **Zero-Knowledge, Maximum Privacy:** We use Zero-Knowledge Proofs (ZKPs) to allow users to prove their identity without revealing the data that constitutes it.
-4.  **Decentralized & Open:** The protocol is and always will be free, open-source, and community-governed.
+4.  **Future Open-Source & Decentralized:** While currently under individual development, the protocol is designed to be free, open-source, and eventually community-governed.

 ## 🚀 How It Works